 Before you can get started with InVision, you'll need to first create your mockups/wireframes in another design tool.
 Once those are ready, you can upload your screens and start adding interactivity, fixed headers and footers, overlays, etc. If you need a free online tool to create wireframes for your prototype, consider Pencil Project, wireframe.cc or moqups.com.
 This is also a great tool to validate your image sizes before uploading and testing on your iOS device.
-You can also check out material.io/devices for popular device image sizing (including desktop/laptop monitors, click the upper right icon for monitors).
+You can also check out material.io/devices for popular image sizing, including desktop and laptop monitors, located at the upper right.

 You will need to edit your images using an external image editor (e.g. - Omnigraffle, Adobe Photoshop, Pencil Project, or Microsoft Paint) prior to uploading your image files in InVision.